 4. Organization of the Council

-a.
-The President shall serve as Chairperson of the Council.
-In his or her absence the President-Elect, or in the case of the latter’s absence one of the Vice-Presidents, in order of seniority, shall serve as Chair.
+- The President shall serve as Chairperson of the Council.
+In the President's absence, the President-Elect, or in the case of the latter’s absence, one of the Vice-Presidents, in order of seniority, shall serve as Chair.

-b.
-The Secretary of the Society will act as secretary of the Council.
-In his or her absence a substitute for that meeting will be appointed by the Executive Committee.
+- The Secretary of the Society will act as secretary of the Council.
+In the Secretary's absence, a substitute for that meeting will be appointed by the Executive Committee.

 5. Meetings of the Council

-h.
-The Council has the power, by a vote of the majority of the Council, to fill any vacancy which may arise among the elected Councilors.
+- The Council has the power, by a vote of the majority of the Council, to fill any vacancy that may arise among the elected Councilors.
 This appointment shall be limited to the unexpired term of the vacancy being filled.

 6. Emergency Powers

 If there is a catastrophic event, the Councilors able to meet may exercise emergency powers to take action for the organization as necessary.

 The slate of candidates for Officers and Councilors shall be prepared by the Nominating Committee.
 At least two candidates shall be proposed by the Nominating Committee for each vacancy for President, Vice-President and Councilor.
 For the position of Secretary, Treasurer and Education Officer, the Nominating Committee, in consultation with the Executive Committee of the Society, shall propose one candidate for each vacancy.
 Members of the Nominating Committee are ineligible for nomination to office.

 The proposed slate of candidates must be announced to the members of the Society, along with a deadline not less than forty-five (45) days after the mailing of the announcement before which additional candidates may be proposed.
 Additional nominations may be made in writing and must be signed by at least thirty (30) voting Members of the Society.
 No Member may sign for more than one additional nominee per year.